Vinh-Dev-16/Fashion-ecommerce/README.md

         git clone https://github.com/Vinh-Dev-16/Fashion-ecommerce.git

- 2. Install Composer packages

-        composer install

- 3. Install all packages I use in my project
+ 2. Install all packages I use in my project

-        composer --ignore-platform-reqs
+        composer install --ignore-platform-reqs

- 4. Use file fashion.sql I have upload, so if you don't want create new database you can use it.
+ 3. Use file fashion.sql I have upload, so if you don't want create new database you can use it.
 If you still want to create new database you try

         php artisan migrate

- 5. Linking Storage folder to public
+ 4. Linking Storage folder to public

         php artisan storage:link

- 6. Compile all your asset including a source map
+ 5. Compile all your asset including a source map

         npm install && npm run dev

- 7. I use [Chatify](https://chatify.munafio.com) for interface real-time chat and use [Pusher](https://pusher.com) for real-time chat and notification.
+ 6. I use [Chatify](https://chatify.munafio.com) for interface real-time chat and use [Pusher](https://pusher.com) for real-time chat and notification.

- 8. Install Paypal
+ 7. Install Paypal

- 9. Serve the application
+ 8. Serve the application

         php artisan serve
 </p>